File LLC in California: Everything You Need to Know

 An advantage of becoming a foreign LLC is the company can operate as one business entity in multiple jurisdictions.

 The Business Entities section on the Secretary of State's website has more detailed information.

 If you need help filing an LLC in California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.